makers-for-life/makair-control-ui/README.md

   * Build command: `cargo build --features=graph-scaler`
   * Purpose: enables automatic graph maximum calculation, and re-adjustments as the target peak pressure is adjusted by an operator, or the largest point pressure value on screen overflows the graph.
 This overrides the default static maximum pressure value, that is based on the theoretical saturation maximum in an human subject.
 While the dynamic graph scaler system was previously the default, based on medical staff feedback it has been made static in order to improve machine usability in real-world scenarios.
 The auto-scaler feature was confusing for them, as traditional respirator systems use an hardcoded maximum.

+* **Radio broadcasting of metrics over [LoRa / LoRaWAN](https://en.wikipedia.org/wiki/LoRa):**
+  * Feature name: `lora`
+  * Build command: `cargo build --features=lora`
+  * Purpose: enables periodic radio broadcasts of metrics, using an attached LoRa transmitter chip.
+This is an experimental feature, that is turned off by default.
+It aims at helping us build a central monitoring dashboard for hospitals, nesting all running MakAir metrics together.

 ## Troubleshooting

 In case of an issue, please review the following points and check if any could help: